vmware-tanzu/community-edition/docs/site/content/docs/edge/tanzu-diagnostics.md

 # Troubleshoot Clusters with Tanzu Diagnostics

 Tanzu Community Edition comes with a diagnostics CLI plugin that helps with the task of collecting diagnostics data when debugging installation issues.
-The plugin (based on the [Crash-Diagnostics project](https://github.com/vmware-tanzu/crash-diagnostics)) can automatically collect diagnostics data from either the bootstrap, management, unmanaged, or a workload cluster (or all three) using the `tanzu diagnostics collect` command.
+The plugin (based on the [Crash-Diagnostics project](https://github.com/vmware-tanzu/crash-diagnostics)) can automatically collect diagnostics data from either the bootstrap, management, unmanaged, or a workload cluster (or all four) using the `tanzu diagnostics collect` command.

+When debugging a failed management cluster deployment, the kind bootstrap cluster is the key to being able to introspect and understand what is happening.
+Any issues or errors that occur in the kind bootstrap cluster during bootstrapping will provide information about potential problems in the final management cluster on the target provider.
+If the bootstrap process is stuck or did not finish successfully, use the diagnostics plugin to collect logs and cluster information.

-## Pre-requisites
+## Prerequisites

-Prior to collecting diagnostics data, your local machine must have the following programs in its $PATH:
+Before collecting diagnostics data, your local machine must have the following programs in its $PATH:

 * Tanzu CLI
 * kind (for troubleshooting bootstrap cluster issues)